Traversable Thin-shell Wormhole in the 4D Einstein-Gauss-Bonnet Theory: Introduction

 \section{Introduction}

-Traversable wormholes are solutions of Einstein equation that connect two regions of the separate universe by a throat that allows passage from one region to the other.
-The modern wormhole physics was pioneered by Morris and Thorne \cite{Morris1988}.
-They constructed smooth traversable wormholes with exotic matter that violates the null energy condition \cite{Hochberg1998}.
-Another class of traversable wormhole, the thin-shell wormhole, was introduced by Visser \cite{Visser1989}.
-This class of wormhole is constructed by gluing two spacetimes to form a geodesically complete manifold with a shell placed at the junction interface.
-The thin-shell wormholes are not smooth at their throats, while can minimize the usage of exotic matter.
-The stable thin-shell wormholes in general relativity also violate the weak energy condition \cite{Poisson1995}.
-Various attempts were made in alternative theories of gravity \cite{Eiroa2005}.
-In Einstein-Gauss-Bonnet gravity, the Gauss-Bonnet term plays a role of negative effective energy density and thus allows for traversable wormholes supported by normal matter.
-The thin-shell wormholes in higher dimensional Einstein-Gauss-Bonnet gravity and their stability have been studied in many works \cite{Gravanis2007,Simeone2005,Mazharimousavi2010,Zangeneh2015}.
+As a viable solution to Einstein's equation, a traversable wormhole is an intriguing object that connects two distinct regions of the universe via a throat.
+The latter serves as a bridge allowing passage from one universe to the other.
+Modern wormhole physics was pioneered by Morris and Thorne~\cite{Morris1988}, where smooth traversable wormholes were proposed and comprised of exotic matter that violates the null energy condition (NEC)~\cite{Hochberg1998}.
+Among other alternatives, a specific class of traversable wormholes introduced by Visser~\cite{Visser1989}, referred to as thin-shell wormhole, is particularly interesting.
+Such a wormhole is constructed by gluing two spacetimes to form a geodesically complete manifold by placing a thin shell at the junction interface.
+Typically, the resultant wormhole metric is not smooth at its throat, which somewhat minimizes the usage of exotic matter.
+Nevertheless, in the framework of general relativity, the stable thin-shell wormholes violate the weak energy condition (WEC)~\cite{Poisson1995}.
+In this regard, many attempts have been made in alternative theories of gravity seeking traversable wormholes comprised of ordinary matter~\cite{Eiroa2005}.